Willunga

 Willunga ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Willunga's cultural diversity was found to be below average, with 79.0% of its population born in Australia, 92.6% being citizens, and 97.1% speaking English only at home.
-Christianity was the main religion, comprising 34.5% of Willunga's population.
-The most notable overrepresentation was in the 'Other' category, making up 0.8% compared to 0.7% across Greater Adelaide.
+Willunga's cultural diversity was below average, with 79.0% of its population born in Australia, 92.6% being citizens, and 97.1% speaking English only at home.
+Christianity was the predominant religion, comprising 34.5% of Willunga's population.
+The most notable overrepresentation was seen in the 'Other' category, which constituted 0.8% compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity